-Burnout describes the condition of prolonged, emotional exhaustion, as a reaction to chronic stress – people who are affected feel "burnt out".
+Burnout describes the condition of prolonged, emotional exhaustion as a reaction to chronic stress – people who are affected feel "burnt out".
 In today's performance-orientated society, burnout is no longer a rarity.
-Everyday work can, for some people, ensure continues stress, which, in the beginning, leads to an intensive phase of cortisol distribution.
+Everyday work can, for some people, ensure continuous stress, which, in the beginning, leads to an intensive phase of cortisol distribution.
 However, if this phase drags on, chronic stress can lead to the exhaustion of the adrenal cortex, causing it to produce less cortisol – leading to a cortisol deficiency.
-At first, only the morning cortisol levels are reduced, but over time the cortisol levels fall below the standard levels.
-If you are suffering from burnout, it is necessary that you talk to your doctor.
+At first, only the morning cortisol levels are reduced, but the cortisol levels fall below the standard levels over time.
+If you are suffering from burnout, you must talk to your doctor.

-However, both too low and too high levels can cause unpleasant symptoms.
-To avoid this, it is recommended to check your cortisol level regularly.
+However, both too low and too high cortisol levels can cause unpleasant symptoms.
+For avoiding this, it is recommended to check your cortisol level regularly.

 How to Use